A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

-Owing to the physically interpretable nature of its parameters, the DMN has been shown to provide a reduced yet representative microstructural description, commonly referred to as the analogous unit cell, particularly in composite systems~\citep{shin2023deep}.
-Conceptually, this analogous unit cell partitions the RVE into $2^N$ subdomains, each corresponding to a material node in the inferred ODMN.
-The volume fraction of the $i$-th subdomain is defined as $\frac{W^i}{\sum_{\forall i} W^i}$, while its crystallographic orientation is parameterized by the Tait–Bryan angles $\alpha^i, \beta^i, \gamma^i$.
+The inferred ODMN may be interpreted as a reduced yet representative description of the underlying microstructure.
+In particular, following the analogous unit-cell interpretation introduced for DMNs in composite systems~\cite{shin2023deep}, the inferred ODMN may be viewed as an analogous unit cell, in which the RVE is partitioned into $2^N$ subdomains associated with the material nodes.
+The volume fraction of each subdomain is given by $\frac{W^i}{\sum_{\forall i} W^i}$, while the crystallographic orientation of each subdomain is specified by the Tait--Bryan angles $\alpha^i, \beta^i, \gamma^i$.